Lower Muskogee Creek Tribe (East of the Mississippi)

 The Lower Muskogee Creek Tribe (East of the Mississippi), also known as the Lower Muskogee Creek Tribe, is a state-recognized tribe in Georgia.
 The organization was denied federal recognition in 1981.

-They claim to descend from Muscogee Creek people who evaded Indian Removal in the 1830s and remained in Georgia.
+They descend from Muscogee Creek people who evaded Indian Removal in the 1830s and remained in Georgia.
 Their mission is "To maintain and educate Tribe members and general public regarding tribal history and traditions."

 Nonprofit status

 The group organized as a 501(c)(3) nonprofit organization in Georgia in 1973.
 They are based in Whigham, Georgia, and Nealie McCormick is their agent.
 Their officers are: